 • Focus work and quality arts activities delivered with specialist input

 The morning sessions are set aside primarily for English, maths and phonics.
-PE and science are also taught in the mornings and every morning the children participate in a ‘Daily Run’.
-We have specialist teachers for MFL, Computing, PE, Art and Music.
+PE can also be taught in the mornings and every morning the children participate in a ‘Daily Run’ or ‘HiiT’.
+We have specialist teachers for maths, computing, PE and music.

 KS1 children either do PE or Forest School.
 Forest School is run by fully trained teachers who lead a small group of children in a wide range of different outdoor activities which includes safe use of tools, making fires, planting and nature work.